 “Non-citizens who engage or have engaged in criminal or other serious conduct should expect to be denied the privilege of coming to, or to forfeit the privilege of staying in, Australia…”

-“In some circumstances, the nature of the non citizen’s conduct… may be so serious that even strong countervailing considerations may be insufficient to justify not cancelling or refusing the visa…In particular, the inherent nature of certain conduct such as family violence … is so serious that even strong countervailing considerations may be insufficient in some circumstances, even if the non-citizen does not pose a measurable risk to of causing harm to the Australian community”.
+“In some circumstances, the nature of the non-citizen’s conduct… may be so serious that even strong countervailing considerations may be insufficient to justify not cancelling or refusing the visa…In particular, the inherent nature of certain conduct such as family violence … is so serious that even strong countervailing considerations may be insufficient in some circumstances, even if the non-citizen does not pose a measurable risk to of causing harm to the Australian community”.

-Under Direction No. 99, in making a decision under section 501(1), 501(2) or 501CA(4), a decision maker must take into account the following primary considerations:
+Under Direction No. 99, when making a decision under section 501(1), 501(2) or 501CA(4), the following primary considerations must be taken into account:

-- protection of the Australian community from criminal or other serious conduct;
+- Protection of the Australian community from criminal or other serious conduct;

-- whether the conduct engaged in constituted family violence;
+- Whether the conduct engaged in constituted family violence;

-- the strength, nature and duration of ties to Australia;
+- The strength, nature and duration of ties to Australia;

-- the best interests of minor children in Australia;
+- The best interests of minor children in Australia;

-- expectations of the Australian community (see Direction 99).
+- Expectations of the Australian community (see Direction 99).

-Secondary considerations include international nonrefoulement obligations (i.e. not sending refugees or asylum seekers to countries where they are at risk of persecution) and the extent of impediments to the offender if they are removed from Australia (i.e. substantial language barriers).
+- international non refoulement obligations (i.e. not sending refugees or asylum seekers to countries where they are at risk of persecution)

 It is important to note the relatively new emphasis on family violence as a circumstance taken into account, such that even relatively low-level family violence can trigger deportation from Australia.